GitHub

 A complete example

-A realistic production config, adapted from deploy/config.example.yaml:
+A realistic production config, adapted from engine/deploy/config.example.yaml:

 dry_run: true # keep until detection is validated